t-d-k/LibreCrypt/docs/notes.md

 ## Miscellaneous Notes

 <UL>
-* Please, do _read the documentation_ (the [FAQ section](FAQ.htm), in particular) _before_ emailing
+* Please, do _read the documentation_ (the [FAQ section](FAQ.md), in particular) _before_ emailing
 questions!
-The [FAQ section](FAQ.htm) in particular may well have the answer you're looking for.
+The [FAQ section](FAQ.md) in particular may well have the answer you're looking for.
-* Both versions of FreeOTFE, and FreeOTFE Explorer, are fully compatible with one another.
+* Both versions of DoxBox, and DoxBox Explorer, are fully compatible with one another.
 * From the main window, doubleclicking on a mounted drive will launch explorer on that drive.
 Rightclicking brings up a context menu.